wp-plugins/buddypress-members-only/readme.txt

 == Changelog ==

+= Version 1.0.1 =
+Added Notification in back end and fixed some bugs.

 = Version 1.0.0 =
 BuddyPress Members Only Published

 == Upgrade Notice ==

+= Version 1.0.1 =
+Added Notification in back end and fixed some bugs.

 = Version 1.0.0 =
 BuddyPress Members only Published